Locally Guided Fly Fishing Instruction

 The inspiration for The Riverbend Project comes from my younger sister Grace.
 Throughout a year and a half battle with Stage IV Metastatic Melanoma, Grace used the outdoors as a source of therapy, going on neighborhood walks and larger outdoor adventures with our family and friends.
 In the spring of 2019, we spent an especially memorable weekend in the mountains of Virginia on a siblings’ retreat and I saw first hand how important spending time away surrounded by trees and wilderness can be to someone going through so much.

-I observed Grace’s freedom from the burden of doctors appointments and endless questions of “How are you feeling?” and “How’s treatment going?”
+I observed Grace’s freedom from the burden of doctor appointments and endless questions of “How are you feeling?” and “How’s treatment going?”
 For a few days we were able to simply be together and Grace was able to experience a small amount of peace amidst a lot of unknowns.
 Although Grace never fly-fished, my vision for the Riverbend project is to combine my love of fly fishing with my guide expertise in order to give others similarly impactful outdoor experiences.

 The Riverbend Project is here to continue Grace’s legacy of constantly helping others by connecting people directly impacted by a cancer diagnosis to the power of adventure and the serenity of time spent on the river.